Most Decaf Coffee is Toxic

 Here's the scoop.

-The same chemical in embalming fluids and used for stripping paint are in most decaf coffees.
+The same chemical in embalming fluids and used for stripping paint is in most decaf coffees.
+Gross.

 Methylene Chloride Sucks